All 2026 Referee, Assignor, Mentor, and Referee Coach classes are now open and must be completed by October 31, 2025.

 MENTORING ASSIGNMENTS: Mentors will be assigned by the SDI/SDA to mentor anywhere in the state.
 Your participation in state-wide mentoring events (which change location each year) is expected to return for re-licensing the next year.

 NEXT STEP: Get feedback from experienced mentors and the SDI/SDA.
-After you have gained experience, move up to Mentor+ (beginning July 1, 2025).
+After you have gained experience, you may be selected to move up to Mentor+.